 Biometric time clocks eliminate employee time theft.

 Employee time theft costs businesses billions of dollars each year.
 According to the US Department of Commerce, employee dishonesty and time theft cost American firms more than $50 billion each year.
 Biometric identification is more effective in combatting time theft than security cameras, barcode swipe cards and personal identification numbers (PINs).
-It also saves money by providing employees with a tangible audit trail and precise time and attendance monitoring.
+It also saves money by providing employees with a tangible audit trail and precise monitoring.
 Buddy Punching, as mentioned earlier, is a familiar time theft problem that biometric identification can solve.

 Reduced administrative costs